Skip to main content

 Update

-Please take a look at our migration guide for version specific steps to update Formbricks.
+See our migration guide for version-specific steps to update Formbricks.

 1. Pull the latest Formbricks image